Introducing the Teach Edge Question Generator

 - cover work with mark schemes

-Sometimes you just want a clean, exam-style task that's new.
+Sometimes you just want a clean, exam-style task that is new.

-Past papers vs Question Generator (it's not either/or)
+Past papers vs Question Generator (it is not either/or)

 Past papers are non-negotiable for exam technique.